 A patient with a notifiable disease should be advised of the doctor’s statutory obligation to provide certain personal details to the MOH/DPH.

-Reporting infectious diseases to Europe
+Reporting infectious diseases by Ireland to authorities abroad

 Publication of data from notifications

 Anonymised information obtained from notifications of infectious diseases is published by the Health Protection Surveillance Centre in the form of weekly reports and annual reports.
 In addition, quarterly reports are produced for some diseases.

 Recent changes to the list of notifiable diseases

 The list of notifiable diseases changed in May 2016 under an amendment to the Infectious Diseases Regulations (S.I.
 No. 276 of 2016 – Infectious Diseases (Amendment) Regulations 2016) when Zika virus infection was made notifiable.